-2018 2 019 Women Men Women Men Local (residing within 80 km of a company's head office) 74 472 73 461 Non-local (residing more than 80 km of a company's head office) 0 4 0 3
+2019 2020 Women Men Women Men Local (residing within 80 km of a company's head office) 73 461 70 416 Non-local (residing more than 80 km of a company's head office) 0 3 3 22

-It should also be noted that the proportion of representatives of the local community in senior management positions is approximately 98%.
+It should also be noted that the proportion of representatives of the local community in senior management positions is approximately 98.51%.

 SECCO/WARWICK cares for the stability and sense of security among its employees.
 Most of the staff are employed under permanent contracts.

-In 2019, an increase in the number of such contracts was recorded both among male and female employees.
+In 2020, an increase in the number of such contracts was recorded both among male and female employees (table 3).

 Table 3.
-Total number of employees employed under permanent contracts, fixed-term contracts, and for a trial period
+Total number of employees employed under permanent contracts, fixed-term contracts, and for a trial period trial period

-2018 20 19
+2019 2020

 Women Men Women Men

-Permanent contract 55 354 57 374
+Permanent contract 57 374 64 379

-Fixed-term contract and employment for trial period 22 117 16 90
+Fixed-term contract and employment for 16 90 9 59

-The Company respects the right of free association of employees in trade unions and their right to join political parties and associations.
+SECO/WARWICK respects the right of free association of employees in trade unions and their right to join political parties and associations.
 The Company's collective labour agreements were superseded by the work rules, pay rules and the social fund rules, which cover 100% of the workforce.